ayushchd8/bioxcel-assessment-frontend/README.md

 Project Structure
 src/
-components/ - Contains React components like RelationshipGraph, SimplifiedGraph, DataTable, etc. services/ - Contains API service functions for fetching data from the backend.
+components/ - Contains React components like RelationshipGraph, SimplifiedGraph, DataTable, etc.
 App.js - The main application component.
 index.js - The entry point of the React application.
 Available Scripts